laurenp-2/rag-faithfulness-bench/README.md

 >
 > Lauren Pothuru · Cornell University · Anote Take-Home Research Assignment

 Standard RAG benchmarks measure whether models produce correct answers.
-This benchmark asks a harder question: **when retrieval is wrong, does the model know it's wrong?**
+This benchmark asks a different question: **when retrieval is wrong, does the model know it's wrong?**

-Full details are in the [draft paper](writeup/latex.tex) and blog post (coming soon).
+Full details are in the [draft paper](writeup/latex.tex).

 ---

 ## What this is

-A lightweight benchmark that stress-tests RAG pipelines by systematically corrupting retrieved context and measuring how models respond.
-We apply three perturbation types to gold context passages — entity swaps, negations, and paraphrases (control) — then score faithfulness, hallucination, and abstention across each condition.
+A lightweight benchmark that stress-tests RAG pipelines by corrupting retrieved context and measuring how models respond.
+We apply three perturbation types to gold context passages (entity swaps, negations, and paraphrases/control) then score faithfulness, hallucination, and abstention across each condition.

-This isolates a blind spot in existing evaluation frameworks (RAGAS, ARES): they measure end-to-end correctness but do not expose what happens when the *retrieved context itself* is the source of the error.
+This isolates a blind spot in existing evaluation frameworks (RAGAS, ARES): they measure end-to-end correctness but do not expose what happens when the retrieved context is the source of the error.

 ---

 ## Setup

-**Requirements:** Python 3.10+, [Ollama](https://ollama.com) (runs locally, no API key needed).
+**Requirements:** Python 3.10+, [Ollama](https://ollama.com) (no API key/credits needed).

 ```bash
 # 1. Pull a model